 The 1250 stole our heart from the get-go with its easier foil-up speed, super intuitive carving and completely silent path through the water.

 Design and Features

-The new Core foil set comes with a carbon front wing, aluminum fuselage, carbon stabilizer and extruded aluminum mast, all the whilst ringing in at a surprisingly light weight given the use of aluminum spars.
+The new Core foil set comes with a carbon front wing, aluminum fuselage, carbon stabilizer and extruded aluminum mast.
 The overall design of the various parts has Core’s typical focus on engineering, with each part carefully keyed together to increase strength and reduce drag.
 The front wing features an overall delta shape that uses a fairly thin profile that has some fascinating curves in its underside.
 The stabilizer also features a delta shape with both the top and bottom fairly rounded.
 All the bolts use the same Torx head bolts and the front wing bolts to the fuselage with bolts of all the same length so you don’t have to think too much about assembly.
+Impressions

 With over 112 products reviewed, get the digital version of our 2021 Gear Review Guide that puts all the latest products reviews in one easy to access and searchable guide.
 Want a low-v bar with a durable PVC coated throw line and soft padded bar ends?
 Use our guide to stay on top of gear developments and find the exact piece of equipment to match your style.

 *Already a subscriber or purchased our 2021 Gear Review Guide in the fall?
 Your guide has been updated to our latest version in your Tkb library.
 Log into your account to read the latest reviews.